Skip to content

 ❌ DON'T

-1. Don't inject IRenderer - Use the framework property
+1. Don't inject IRenderer - use the Renderer framework property

 // ❌ Bad pattern